 It’s lasagna.
 Since I met my husband he’s talked about how much he loves lasagna.
 Given that we’re strict on our gluten-free life and he’s strict about no dairy of any kind, whether it be goat, sheep, raw or what have you, that would pretty much leave a lasagna that is really a plate of sauce.

 Though lasagna itself is technically a one-potter, and we all love a good One Pot Wonder, there are a few steps here and it is a little labour intensive.
 The final result is, however, very much worth it.

 To keep the dairy out, I made a rich and creamy cashew ricotta.
-I used the Tinkyada gluten-free lasagna noodles and I used a simplified version of Grandma Meghan's Secret Tomato Sauce.
+I used the Tinkyada gluten-free lasagna noodles and I used a simplified version of my grandmother’s tomato sauce.
 If you wanted to make this grain-free, you could easily swap the noodles for wide, flat thin slices of zucchini or butternut squash sliced lengthwise with a vegetable peeler.

 Here I’ve broken the recipe down for you.